Abbi Jacobson: Reception and impact

-The bodily and racialized humour within the show is noted to transform stereotypes and tropes of Jewish womanhood that have been underdocumented within feminist academia, further exploring themes of sexual desire, female agency, and freedom of choice.
-The show may further be interpreted as a rejection of overconsumption culture and what societal ideas of what conventional success looks like for young women through the character's constant battles with unemployment and business endeavours, showcasing a theme of “perpetual adolescence” and “failed adulthood”.
+The bodily and racialized humour within the show was noted as transforming stereotypes and tropes of Jewish womanhood that have been underdocumented within feminist academia, further exploring themes of sexual desire, female agency, and freedom of choice.
+The show may further be interpreted as a rejection of overconsumption culture and what societal ideas of what conventional success looks like for young women through the character's constant battles with unemployment and business endeavours, showcasing a theme of "perpetual adolescence" and "failed adulthood".
+Broad City's origins as a web series reputedly elevated a platform and space for groups that are overlooked by traditional media programming, gaining an established online fanbase for how the series blended cultural specificity and relatability, as well as expanding the possibilities for women, making a lasting influence on feminist media and independent television for its expansion of feminist comedy theory, and for its depictions of taboo topics.